 Tip 7: Write for Your Audience.
 You have probably heard of the importance of making your website content search engine friendly by using keywords, links, and other SEO techniques.
 This is important, but so is making your content readable and engaging for the humans visiting your site.
 After all, your goal is to convert visitors into customers.
 Use a conversational tone to connect with your audience and avoid fluff and marketing jargon.

 Tip 8: Utilize Images to Compliment Your Copy.
 Use relevant images to compliment your text and enhance your site's visual appeal.
+Check out our post on finding great images for your blog here.

 Tip 9: Format Your Text for the Web.
 Cater to content skimmers in the following ways: